 Most of the jackets are treated with a DWR (durable water repellent) coating on the exterior fabric to prevent water from soaking through the material and dampening the down.
 However, it is important to note that these jackets are not designed to be remotely waterproof, so if you are out in the rain, be sure you can fit your rain or hardshell jacket over your down jacket to ensure those feathers stay dry and lofted.

 We appreciated this when we got caught in storms, and the chill started to creep in.
-The Arc'teryx Cerium SV and LT both did a spectacular job of protecting us from the elements.
-These were our favorite models to wear on winter vacations to our favorite snowy wonderlands, especially great for those traveling from warmer climates and who therefore are not as acclimated to the cold.
-We particularly liked the Cerium SV for ice climbing, winter backpacking, and long backcountry ski tours.
+The Arc'teryx Cerium LT did a spectacular job of protecting us from the elements.
+This was a favorite model to wear on winter vacations to our favorite snowy wonderlands, especially great for those traveling from warmer climates and who therefore are not as acclimated to the cold.
 The stylish Lululemon Pack It Down impressed us as well with the water repellent Glyde fabric, which reliably shed a steady stream of water in our faucet test.

 In case you're looking for one of the rare, truly waterproof down jackets, we thought we should test one of those as well.
 The Rab Valiance is an impressively stormproof down jacket.
 It is also bulkier and heavier; however, if you commonly recreate in severe weather where the chance of wetting out your down is a real concern and the consequence even worse, this might be your jacket dream come true.